Reewaz-C/DevOps-Bootcamp/Day-2/Assignment/task-3.md

 | Change failure rate   |  15%                  |  Elite - High      |
 | MTTR                  |  approx 2 hour        |  High              |

+## Conclusion

+As we can see from the DORA benchmarks that we gathered, we can say that the performance of the team is High but very close to Elite.
+The team can improve on the Lead time for change (< 1 hour) and MTTR (< 1 hour).